 Benefits Of Chitosan On Body Fat Loss

-One such study was a double-blinded, placebo-controlled randomised controlled trial (10).
+Another study consisted of a double-blinded, placebo-controlled randomised trial (10).
 This study took a group of 134 overweight adults and provided them with 500mg chitosan tablets, six times per day.
 At the end of the study measurements were taken of body weight loss, fat mass, fat percentage and body composition index.
 In comparison to placebo, chitosan consumption showed a 2.8lb weight loss, 2.6lbs of which was fat mass.
 This would indicate a 78% greater loss of fat in the chitosan group.
 Additionally, this group showed a reduced body fat percentage and better improvements in body fat composition index.

 Fat Binders Are More Than Just Chitosan